AnhTruong-2693/HerokuKatalon/README.md

 - Suit Collection: Group multiple test suites to run together

+### Data Files
+- Link Test Data to a Test Case
+   + Contact Files: Link Test Data to UI Contact test case.
+A sheet contains data test for a test case
+   + User Files: Link Test Data to UI User test case.
+A sheet contains data test for a test case
+   + Full Flow: Link Test Data to UI Full Flow test case.
+A sheet contains data test for a test case

 ###  **Keywords**
 - hekoru: Contains classes with functions and properties are used in UI test cases
    + PageObjects: Generate new instances to avoid creating new instances in test case